blaxxun-boop/ServerCharacters/README.md

 To-Do
 --------------
-- Make sure clients have the mod installed on connection.
 - Keep multiple backups of characters.
 Valheim keeps only one.
 ZIP it!
 - Add option to change auto save interval.
 - Add character templates as a YAML file.